 To illustrate this technique, we return to the left-right example of the previous chapter, but with full observability.
 Thus the observation at each time step is the true position of the agent along the line.
 We do not wish to estimate 8 separate parameters, so we will restrict the class of policies allowed.
 In particular, we will only allow reactive Boltzmann distributions as described in the previous section.
 The observation features will be the position and the constant 1.
 The action feature will be a single value: 0 if the action is to the left and 1 if the action is to the right.
 Using the product space feature construction, this results in two features.
 The first is 0 if the action is to the left and is the position of the agent if the action is to the right.
+The second feature is 0 is the action is to the left and 1 if the action is to the right.
 In order to insure that the weights stay bounded and that there is always a non-zero probability of taking any action at any time, we will constrain the weights to lie within an axis-aligned box with sides from -2 to +2.

-Figure 3.6 shows the true expected return as a function of the two policy parameters.
-Figure 3.7 details the results of the estimator when run with random policies and when used for greedy optimization.
+Figure 3-6 shows the true expected return as a function of the two policy parameters.
+Figure 3-7 details the results of the estimator when run with random policies and when used for greedy optimization.
 Because of the complete observability of the problem (and the fact that our policy class is not too restricted), the agent can do better on this problem than on the left-right problem of the previous chapter where the agent had a reactive policy with partial observability.